Woodplumpton: Community

 The village contains a primary school, the Wheatsheaf pub and a church.
 The school is C of E and has a strong link with the church.

 St Anne's Church is the location of the grave of Meg Shelton, the notorious Fylde Hag, who was buried there in 1705 after being accused of witchcraft.

 Parish

 The parish includes the villages of Eaves, Catforth and Lower Bartle.
 Higher Plumpton is also included in the parish, but like Lower Bartle, is a very small hamlet.

 In the 19th century Woodplumpton was known as Plumpton-Wood.

 The parish was part of Preston Rural District throughout its existence from 1894 to 1974.
 In 1974 the parish became part of the Borough of Preston, which became a city in 2002.

 Demography

 In 1901 the population of the parish was 1,208 and covered 4,970.5 acres.
 In 2001 it had a population of 2,051, increasing to 2,154 at the 2011 Census.
+During the 2021 Census the population was 4,297.

+Transport

+1 bus route runs through the village, the 46 run by vision bus which as of March 2026 runs every hour on a Monday to Saturday and every 2 hours on a Sunday.
+The route runs between Preston and Longridge via the village.